felixmaldonadoos/EyeTracking_Omnicept/README.md

 ## Omnicept SDK

 ## Setup
-Complete description and images of steps are provided in [HP Developer Portal](https://developers.hp.com/omnicept/docs/fundamentals), I recommend you follow these if it is your first time using OmniceptSDK and HPGlia Plugin.
+Complete description and images of steps are provided in [Getting Started with Omnicept] (https://developers.hp.com/omnicept/docs/fundamentals), I recommend you follow these if it is your first time using OmniceptSDK and HPGlia Plugin.

 ### tl;dr
 1. Create HP Developer account and then download (and install) [Omnicept Developer SDK](https://developers.hp.com/omnicept/hp-omnicept-sdk).